Olympic Valley, California: Incorporation efforts

 In August 2013, a group named Incorporate Olympic Valley (IOV) submitted a petition to the Placer County Local Agency Formation Committee (LAFCO) in order to begin the process of attempting to incorporate Squaw/Olympic Valley into a town named Olympic Valley.
 Proponents of incorporation originally wanted to include Alpine Meadows, California in its efforts, but the citizens of Alpine Meadows rejected the proposal.

 In December 2013, IOV submitted a formal application to the LAFCO which outlined the boundaries of the town they are proposing.
 Squaw Valley Ski Resort submitted a request to the Placer County LAFCO asking that it be excluded from the proposed town in April 2014.
-The Resort at Squaw Creek and Squaw Valley Lodge, two additional major businesses in the Olympic Valley area, submitted a letter to LAFCO in June 2014 urging the committee to deny the IOV incorporation application and to exclude them from proposed town.
-Save Olympic Valley, a group of residents, property owners, and business owners backed by Squaw Valley Ski Resort, has also questioned and expressed concerns about the incorporation effort.
+The Resort at Squaw Creek and Squaw Valley Lodge, two additional major businesses in the Olympic Valley area, submitted a letter to LAFCO in June 2014 urging the committee to deny the IOV incorporation application and to exclude them from the proposed town.
+Save Olympic Valley, a group of residents, property owners, and business owners backed by Squaw Valley Ski Resort, also questioned and expressed concerns about the incorporation effort.

 In November 2015, the Placer County Local Agency Formation Commission announced that its members would vote against incorporation of Olympic Valley.
 IOV formally withdrew its incorporation petition for Olympic Valley in early December.

-Incorporate Olympic Valley (IOV) is under investigation by the California Fair Political Practices Commission for allegedly violating multiple sections of the California Political Reform Act.
-The allegations relate to IOV's failure to file a statement of organization or monthly campaign statements for at least five months to the commission.
-Additionally, it is alleged that IOV did not include required disclaimers on campaign advertisements.
+Incorporate Olympic Valley (IOV) was investigated by the California Fair Political Practices Commission for allegedly violating multiple sections of the California Political Reform Act.
+The allegations related to IOV's failure to file a statement of organization or monthly campaign statements for at least five months to the commission.
+Additionally, it was alleged that IOV did not include required disclaimers on campaign advertisements.

 Sports

-Skiing and racing culture has been important to Olympic Valley since before it hosted the 1960 Winter Games.
-In addition to hosting the 1960 Olympic Winter Games, Olympic Valley played host to the 1969 FIS World Cup alpine skiing races.
+Skiing and racing culture has been important to Olympic Valley since before it hosted the 1960 Olympic Winter Games.
+In addition to hosting the Winter Olympics, Olympic Valley has played host to races for the FIS Alpine Ski World Cup in 1969, 2017, 2023, and 2024.
 It also hosted the US Alpine Championships in the years 2002, 2013 and 2014 and the US Freestyle Championships in 2009.
 The area also hosts non-skiing sporting events, including the Western States Endurance Run, which begins at the base of the Palisades Tahoe ski area.
 The 2013 and 2014 Ironman Lake Tahoe triathlon also began and ended in Olympic Valley.